 6 More Things You THINK You Can Recycle — But Can’t

-- This article is part of a series of recycling tips from Kane County Recycling Coordinator Jennifer Jarland.
+- This is article is a repost of a June 16, 2017, recycling tip from Kane County Recycling Coordinator Jennifer Jarland.
 Got a question or idea for a recycling tip?
 Contact Jarland at 630-208-3841 or firstname.lastname@example.org.

-Two weeks ago, Kane County Recycling Coordinator Jennifer Jarland said there are 12 items that people often think they can put in their recycling bins but really shouldn’t — stuff that’s either trash or can be recycled at drop-offs but not in your curbside cart!
-They are:
+Kane County Recycling Coordinator Jennifer Jarland says there are 12 items that people often think they can put in their recycling bins but really shouldn’t — stuff that’s either trash or can be recycled at drop-offs but not in your curbside cart.

-Last time, we took a close look at the first six items on the list.
+Last week, we took a close look at the first six items on the list.
 Here are six MORE things you think you can drop in your recycling bin, but shouldn’t.

 1. Chip Bags

 Ninety-nine percent of the packaging that comes wrapped around snack foods is NOT recyclable.

 The plastic foil wrappers and chip bags are not plastic or foil — another example of a “monstrous hybrid” in the words of Michael Braungart and William McDonough.
 They are NOT recyclable!